 If black pants are the answer to every woman’s “fat” days, white jeans are their evil twin.
-But with the right styling, you can wear them all year round
+But with the right styling, you can wear white jeans all year round

 MANY women are afraid to wear white … particularly white jeans.
-I’m not sure why that is; is a maintenance thing or a style thing?
-(I think you know what I mean when I say “style thing” …) Or maybe it’s a confidence thing?
+I’m not sure why that is; is it a maintenance thing or a style thing?
+Or maybe it’s a confidence thing?

 If black pants are the answer to every girl’s “fat” days, then white trousers are their evil twin.
 Well, how can a bright white something that’s sure to highlight every flaw in a woman’s body be remotely slimming?
 But white jeans are the best kind of statement, one that speaks volumes!
 And with the right styling you can wear white jeans all year round.